omrcm/SolidPrinciples/README.md

 ## Key Takeaways

 -> Each class should have a single responsibility, or reason to change <br/>
--> Strive for high cohesion and loose coupling
+-> Strive for high cohesion and loose coupling <br/>
+-> Keep classes small, focused and testable

 ## Reporting Bugs and Asking Questions